Terradue/cloud-admin-doc/source/resizeaws.md

 -----------------------

 * Login into the Sandbox,
-* Check your partition table by typing (we are assuming that the main device is */dev/xvda*):
+* Check your partition table by typing:
 ```bash
 $ fdisk -l /dev/xvda